Why Conduct an Entity Health Check in Argentina?

 The entity health check in Argentina seeks to review all the fiscal, legal, and other operating activities of a company; and raise any discrepancy or problem that needs to be resolved.
 This generally includes:

-• Review of records, meeting minutes and legal records
+• Review corporate records, meeting minutes, and all legal documentation

-• Evaluation of finances, social security payments, and other taxes
+• Evaluate finances, social security payments, tax obligations, and accounting practices

 Corporate compliance in Argentina